Second Century For Williamson As New Zealand Extend Lead Past 500 - UrduPoint

 As was the case in the first innings, Williamson survived a dropped catch in the outfield, with Edward Moore again the culprit when he was on 61.

-Moore responded in the following over by catching Devon Conway for 29 off Brand's spin bowling, ending a partnership of 92 with Williamson after opener Tom Latham fell cheaply.
+Moore responded in the following over by catching Devon Conway for 29 off captain Neil Brand's bowling, ending a partnership of 92 with Williamson after opener Tom Latham fell cheaply.

+First innings double-centurion Rachin Ravindra departed soon afterwards for 12, caught off the spin bowling of Brand, who took six wickets in the first innings.

 The second-string nature of South Africa's side was exposed when they lost their last six wickets for 82 runs on Tuesday.